g-pavlik/magento-on-docker/README.md

 all necessary envs are defined in [docker-compose.yml](docker-compose.yml) on php container

+## ENVs
+defaults sit's in (.env.defaults)[.env.defaults] and those should be as generic as possible and sufficient enough to allow you to run all required docker images (assuming you'll point kinetic.docker.dev to your localhost in `/etc/hosts`)

+You can override those ENVs in .env.local, but don't commit changes to this file (it's in repo, because docker compose will fail if we define non existing env file in (docker-compose.yml)[docker-compose.yml])

+For one time ENV set up, use -e switch: `docker-compose run -e DROP_DB=true php shell/bulbulator/bulbulate.sh`

 ## Xdebug
 it has some annoying issue - when debugging on PHPStorm10 - it triggers Fatal error about uninitialized static variable whenever you try to step-over such statement